 Health Promoting School

 We encourage the regular checking of heads for live head lice and eggs (nits).
 We offer termly reminders via newsletters/text messages.
-If you receive a reminder, this does not mean there is an “outbreak” in school.
-Please though, if you do discover live head lice, do inform the school so that we can monitor the spread of any infection, and whilst maintaining confidentiality, can make other parents aware.
+If you receive a reminder this does not mean there is an “outbreak” in school.
+Please, if you discover live head lice, do inform the school so that we can monitor the spread of any infection, and whilst maintaining confidentiality, can make other parents aware.
 Our “Management of Head Lice Prevention & Infection Policy” is available on our school website.

 As I’m sure you can imagine we have many runny noses throughout the school year.
 We would thoroughly appreciate it if you could provide a box of tissues on occasion to encourage the best possible hygiene in class.

 At Hanover Street School, we are developing our garden and outdoor areas so that it is a more meaningful place to play, learn and develop.
 We are also developing a “Wee Green Space” project, where we visit the beach regularly.

 This will foster in children, as well as a love and respect of the environment, but also vital social and resilience skills.